-I did everything that the leading SEO authorities said to do, and yet the best I could do was rank on the 2nd or 3rd page of results.
+I’ve put a lot of effort doing everything that the leading SEO authorities recommended, and yet the best I could do was rank on the 2nd or 3rd page of search results.

-So today I want to share my case study of replicating a very well-known link building technique along with some of my thoughts of why “guru techniques” might not always work for you.
+So today I want to share my case study of replicating a very well‐known link building technique along with some of my thoughts on why “guru techniques” will not always work for you.

 Like I said, I’ve tried many different white hat SEO techniques over the last few years, but this was the one that finally made me realize that something was seriously wrong.